ubffm/arcapi/gui3/README.rst

 purposes:

-- It may be used to go over the output so you can have confidence that the quality of the conversion is good---that verified titles are correct in more than 99% of cases and that unverified conversions marked for searchable fields are good enough to serve their purpose.
+- It may be used to go over the output so you can have confidence that the quality of the conversion is good--that verified titles are correct in more than 99% of cases and that unverified conversions marked for searchable fields are good enough to serve their purpose.
 - It may be used to manually verify or correct titles which could not